ebrahimfathalla/chemical/README.md

 These findings help illustrate broader trends in cosmetic ingredient use and may be valuable for researchers, regulators, and consumers alike.

+# Conclusion

+In conclusion, our analysis shows that a few harmful chemicals are often found in many cosmetic products.
+These chemicals are mostly found in certain types of products and are used by some brands more than others.
+This pattern might be important for safety rules in the future.
+Overall, our findings help people better understand what’s in their cosmetics and make smarter choices when buying them.
 # How to Run

 To run this project: